 - If only Boom!
 Studios had plugged this a little more on their Twitter feed…!
 Ah, but I kid my pals over at Boom! as they’re just excited, and rightly so, about their new Hellraiser comic, and they want folks to download that PDF file featuring the exclusive Clive Barker co-written prologue (like, for example, from here).
 Yeah, I know, I was just half-complaining about a comic maybe being too “bleakly violent” in the previous bullet point, but, hey, it’s Clive Barker writing new Hellraiser material.
 I’ll cut this some slack.

 - A brief reminder that the Fake AP Stylebook book Write More Good, that I, and I alone, worked on, with absolutely no assistance from anyone else, is due out in stores April 5th.
-Read a free chapter here, and, if you so desire, order it from the below links (print on the left, Kindle on the right):
+Read a free chapter here, and, if you so desire, order it from the below link:

 …or get it from the other online booksellers listed here.
 Buy the book critics have hailed as “forthcoming!” and “based on the Twitter account!” and “a book!”